In our previous blog we could see how to upgrade RDS MySQL version to latest version with zero downtime using AWS DMS.

 Link for creating replication instance

-For creation of replication instance time will took around 10 to 15 minutes.
+For the creation of the replication instance, time will take around 10 to 15 minutes.
 Wait until the creation is completed.

 Create Source and Target Endpoints